There are so many items that seem practical to have in an evacuation bag – but have you thought about how heavy that is going to make the bag?

 It is a good idea to wear the backpack filled with supplies as well as your tactical vest several times a month so you learn what it is like ahead of time.

-It is always better to be prepared and know what to expect than to be caught off guard especially in a life or death situation.
+That’s why it’s always better to be prepared and know what to expect than to be caught off guard with no idea of what to do, especially in a life or death situation.